center-for-threat-informed-defense/attack-workbench-rest-api/docs/user-management.md

 ```

 Create a new user document in the database.
 This results in a registered user.
-This will also result in the creation of a corresponding identity object.
 The user document will have the `email` and `username` properties set based on the log in data.
 `status` will be set to pending and `role` will be set to null.